 Ned: Of course the name of our most famous outlaw is on the list.
 Villain or hero?
 The debate continues to rage, but we certainly think Ned would be a heroic name choice.

 Bruce: Everyone knows a Bruce and while its popularity has dropped in the last, well, several decades, this Aussie-est of Aussie names is surely set for a comeback

 Shane: Cricket-lovers take inspiration for the sultan of spin, Shane Warne.
-An excellent choice which lends itself to the oh-so-ocker pronunciation: Shaayyyne.
+An excellent choice that lends itself to the oh-so-ocker pronunciation: Shaayyyne.

 Clancy: Another literary choice, Clancy (of the overflow fame) evokes the free-spirited Australian attitude.

 Edmund: Fancy your little one may one day reside in the lodge?
 Little Eddie can grow into his name and follow in the footsteps of our first PM, Edmund Barton.

 Holden: For that most quintessential of Australian of cars (apologies Ford – that’s a possibility too!)
 A great option for petrol enthusiasts, but will work for literary fans of Holden Caulfield too.

 Australian Girl Names